 \section{Introduction}

-The evolution from 5G to 6G networks represents a fundamental leap in wireless communications, offering significantly higher data rates, ultra-low latency, and AI-driven resource management capabilities \cite{sharma2023toward}.
-While much of the current research focuses on mission-critical Ultra-Reliable Low-Latency Communication (URLLC) applications \cite{8636206}, there is an equally pressing demand for high-throughput, delay-sensitive vehicular services such as infotainment, cloud gaming, augmented reality (AR), and high-definition video streaming \cite{10818589}.
-These applications require not only seamless connectivity but also intelligent resource management strategies capable of operating in dynamic vehicular environments.
+The evolution of mobile networks toward increasingly intelligent and software-driven architectures has significantly expanded the scope of network and service management, enabling support for data-intensive and latency-sensitive applications \cite{sharma2023toward}.
+While much of the recent research has focused on mission-critical Ultra-Reliable Low-Latency Communication (URLLC) servcies \cite{8636206}, there is an equally pressing demand for high-throughput and delay-sensitive vehicular services such as infotainment, cloud gaming, augmented reality (AR), and high-definition video streaming \cite{10818589}.
+Supporting these services requires not only seamless connectivity but also scalable and adaptive network management mechanisms capable of operating under highly dynamic vehicular conditions.

-Autonomous and connected vehicles continuously generate large volumes of data, including sensor fusion inputs and real-time wireless channel state information such as Channel Quality Indicators (CQI), Signal-to-Noise Ratio (SNR), and latency metrics.
-Efficient processing and transmission of this information is crucial to ensure high service quality.
-However, uncompressed CQI reports introduce substantial computational overhead, increase network congestion, and impair real-time scheduling efficiency \cite{9026965}.
-These challenges are further compounded by the mobility-driven variability in Vehicular Edge Computing (VEC) systems, which directly impacts computation offloading and resource allocation performance \cite{10049431}.
-Prior work has highlighted the importance of adaptive, edge-based optimization strategies in mobile scenarios, including UAV-assisted and wireless-powered MEC systems \cite{10680376, 10756636}, and underscored the role of edge computing in improving resource efficiency in vehicular networks \cite{10571962}.
+Autonomous and connected vehicles continuously generate large volumes of heterogeneous data, including sensor information and fine-grained network state measurements such as Channel Quality Indicators (CQI), Signal-to-Noise Ratio (SNR), and latency metrics.
+Efficient processing of such state information is essential for maintaining service quality and fairness.
+However, relying on uncompressed CQI reports introduces substantial computational overhead, increases control-plane load, and limits the responsiveness of real-time network management and scheduling functions \cite{9026965}.
+These challenges are further exacerbated by mobility-induced variability in Vehicular Edge Computing (VEC) systems, which affects computation offloading decisions and service-level resource management performance \cite{10049431}.
+Prior studies have emphasized the importance of adaptive, edge-based optimization strategies in mobile environments, including UAV-assisted and wireless-powered MEC systems \cite{10680376, 10756636}, as well as the role of edge intelligence in improving resource efficiency for vehicular services \cite{10571962}.